German Shepherd Now

 Yes, German Shepherds can eat eggs.
 They are one of the most nutrient-dense foods you can add to your dog’s regular diet.
 Eggs are cheap, easy to prepare, and most Shepherds wolf them down without hesitation.

-There are a few things worth knowing about preparation, quantity, and the raw-versus-cooked question before you start cracking eggs into the bowl, though.
+There are a few things worth knowing about preparation, quantity, and the raw-versus-cooked question before you start cracking eggs into the bowl.
 Our German Shepherd feeding guide covers the full diet picture.

 A single large egg packs a lot of nutrition into a small package: